INBRE-USP Summer Undergraduate Research Program

 - Be sure to click "INBRE" in the Project Information Section of the USP application.

-- MSU nursing students attending classes at one of MSU's three off-campus locations (Missoula, Great Falls, Kalispell) are considered enrolled at MSU and should use the above application portal
+- MSU nursing students attending classes at one of MSU's three off-campus locations (Missoula, Great Falls, Kalispell) are considered enrolled at MSU and should use the above (MSU) application portal

 Application Process for All Other Eligible Students